The Problem With Most School Mission Statements

 Can–or should–incredibly important and abstract goals be handed down from school committees?
 Not saying they shouldn’t–just asking.
 Seems iffy.
 The big issue here, however, isn’t arrogance, but precision.
 We’re missing the purpose of school and consequently the purpose of school mission statements.

 A mission statement should act like a mirror, clarifying for everyone where the school is, and where it’s going.
 But more importantly, it should reflect exactly–with great clarity and specificity–how it supports the growth of children.

 And for that to happen, it has to change.
 Changing endlessly—responding to changing tones, values, and social needs.

 Its tenets should be reflected in curriculum, assessment, and instruction, projects, technology, and learning artifacts.

 It should reflect not the latest educational jargon, but the intellectual and cultural memory and will of the local place and people.

 It should speak to them, and then change as they do.
 (And if they don’t, well, we’ve got a problem, yes?)

 Ideally it’d be different for every student.
 At worst, they should be a common statement of mutual understanding.

 The first mission statement from the beginning?
 It’s from Yale, and the second longer one from Avenues School.

-I say get rid of them all, and replace them with something that’s authentic.
-Play a running documentary on the walls of the school’s hallways that reflects the challenges and possibility in the local community, and the affection and natural curiosity and creativity of each and every student.
+I say get rid of them all and replace them with something that parents might say and children might believe in.
+Play a running documentary on the walls of the school’s hallways that reflects the challenges and possibilities in the local community, and the affection and natural curiosity and creativity of each and every student.